How to understand Roo Analytics

 What is the Fulfillment Pipeline?

 The Fulfillment Pipeline is the top-level Sankey chart which shows how shifts moved from initial creation to their final outcome.
-It splits shifts into two tracks first:
+It gives you an overview of what percentage of shifts are getting Requested and Fulfilled.
+It can highlight areas you may want to dig into deeper, which you can do further down the Analytics page.

 Then it shows the final result of those shifts:

-• Unfulfilled — shifts that were not completed due to a lack or request or a cancellation
+• Unfilled: shifts that were not completed due to a lack or request or a cancellation

 Suggestions